 3. Suspended games will resume at the point it was postponed, and will continue in accordance with the amount of time and innings that are remaining for a standard game.
 If you had subs for the suspended game, they do not need to be present at the make-up game.

 4. Mercy Rule: If a team is behind 12 runs in the 3rd inning, 10 runs in the 4th inning, or 8 runs in the 5th inning, the mercy rule goes into effect and the game is over.
 If the home team is behind, they must be allowed to bat in the bottom of the inning.

-5. Pitching rubber is set at 40 feet.
+5. Pitching mound is set at 40 feet.